Holiday Food Poisoning Claims

 - Poor hygiene practices and insufficient cleanliness in kitchens

-We are skilled at helping you to prove the liability of the defendant in your holiday food poisoning case.
-We encourage you to be vigilant whilst on holiday and secure witness statements or contact details should you suffer from any food poisoning, and we will help build the strongest case possible to secure the highest compensation award we can on your behalf.
+Injury lawyers are skilled at helping you to prove the liability of the defendant in your holiday food poisoning case.
+We encourage you to be vigilant whilst on holiday and secure witness statements or contact details should you suffer from any food poisoning, and your solicitor will help build the strongest case possible to secure the highest compensation award they can on your behalf.

 What legislation protects me following holiday food poisoning?